Solana Basics

 0x1 Attempt to Debit

 This is a common error that reads Attempt to debit an account but found no record of a prior credit.
-This error basicly implies that the account does not have any SOL within it.
+This error basically implies that the account does not have any SOL within it.

 Previous